-Joseph’s Coat Skyspace is a triumph of technology, engineering and aesthetics.
-The Skyspace, created by internationally renowned artist James Turrell, is a gathering place for contemplation, and sustained experience.
+Joseph’s Coat: Skyspace by James Turrell (2011) is a triumph of technology, engineering, and aesthetics.
+The Skyspace, created by internationally-renowned artist James Turrell, is a gathering place for contemplation and offers a unique experience.

 ROAR! is our free story time that connects art with early literacy!
 At this program, we read together, make art, and learn about an object in the museum.
 This program is designed for preschoolers and toddlers, but all ages are welcome!